eddyem/tsys01/STM32/TSYS_controller/Readme.md

 First (number zero) byte of every sequence is command mark (0xA5) or data mark (0x5A).

 ## Commands
+CAN ID = 0x680 + Controller address (0..15).
+Controller with address = 0 is master, it translate
+all incoming CAN traffic into USB and can send commands to different slaves.
+Slave answers with its ID.
+Broadcast messages with ID=0 are ignored.

 ### Common commands
 -    `CMD_PING`                (0)  request for PONG cmd
 -    `CMD_START_MEASUREMENT`   (1)  start single temperature measurement